jvanz/jvanz.github.io-src/content/git_partial_commit.md

 ```

 Nice, now it's time to commit the changes.
 However, it's necessary commit each hunk in different commits.
 Fortunately
 git has a feature that will help on this situation.
-The command `git add` and `git commit` allows user to select which
+The commands `git add` and `git commit` allows user to select which
 hunks of a file should be added.
 This is done by passing the `-p, --patch` option.
 In our example, let's use `git commit`
 to choose the hunks should be added in first commit: